hlucey/third-party/cis2-rmc-define.md

 ## Export your metadata as JSON
 {: #export-metadata}

 Now that you defined your service within the resource management console, you can download a catalog.json file and use it to inform the development of your Open Service Broker.
 The catalog.json has metadata that must be hosted in your broker.
 These values define the contract between the broker and the {{site.data.keyword.Bluemix_notm}} platform for the services and plans that the broker supports.
 All additional catalog metadata that isn’t required for provisioning is stored within the {{site.data.keyword.Bluemix_notm}} catalog.
 Any updates to catalog display values that are used to render your dashboard like links, icons, and i18n translated metadata, are updated in the resource management console.
 They aren't housed in your broker.
-None of the metadata stored in your broker is displayed in the {{site.data.keyword.Bluemix_notm}} console or the {{site.data.keyword.Bluemix_notm}} CLI.
+None of the metadata that is stored in your broker is displayed in the {{site.data.keyword.Bluemix_notm}} console or the {{site.data.keyword.Bluemix_notm}} CLI.
 The console and CLI return what was set within resource management console and stored in the {{site.data.keyword.Bluemix_notm}} catalog.

 1. From the resource management console, open the **Deployments** page.
 2. Click **Manage**.